 Students interested in this program should have a background in calculus and linear algebra.
 Students must have completed 50:640:250 Linear Algebra (or equivalent) and 640:251 Multivariable Calculus (or equivalent).
 The General GRE is required for admission as well as TOEFL (needed for international students whose native languages are not English).

 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Actuarial and Statistical Analysis concentration are given below.

 I. Business Courses